tytydraco/yessleep/out/My_Father_was_found_dead_this_week_His_body_had_a_giant_hole_in_it.md

 “...What?”
 I replied, caught off guard.

 “None of them owned up to it.
 They either felt no remorse or refused to admit what they’d done.
 Call it God, or call it the universe.
 I don’t know.
-But denying the things that you’ve done—lying to yourself—that’s the quickest way to a road of suffering.
-And feeling no remorse—that’s the quickest way to lose your humanity.”
+But denying the things that you’ve done— lying to yourself—that’s the quickest way to a road of suffering.
+And feeling no remorse, that’s the quickest way to lose your humanity.”

 I walked out of the station, thinking about what he said.
 As I prepared for the drive to my father’s apartment to sort out his belongings, I decided to try calling my wife again.
 After a day like today, talking to her and my son was all that I wanted.
 It went straight to voicemail.
 I thought to myself I would try again later.